 With that said, if you’re starting out in “novel practice” area, you can see what ideas are going viral and use these as a model to begin constructing viral campaigns.
 These won’t generate as much attention and interest as the original campaigns, but they are still head and shoulders above established marketing practices.

 For example, you could take a viral headline from a video, like “Sh*t Girlfriends Say,” and then replace “Girlfriends” with whatever your niche or target audience might be.
 “Sh*t Interior Designers Say,” or “Sh*t Vegans say.”
 You get the idea.

 And there you have it.
 Five simple takeaways to keep in mind whenever you begin creating marketing campaigns online!Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.